Taste of the Wild High Prairie Dog Food Review 2023: Recalls, Pros, and Cons

 - Pet Food Reviewer: “The very large number of ingredients makes this dog food almost certainly unsuitable for those with dietary sensitivities or allergies.
 However, this dog food is very well suited for the majority of dogs who are not very active.”

-So, should your own canine companion give Taste of the Wild High Prairie a try?
+So, should your own canine companion give Taste of the Wild High Prairie a taste?
 All in all, with so many premium dog food recipes out there on the market, we feel that this line is good but not great.

 All three formulas do serve a purpose: If your dog has a grain allergy, they offer balanced nutrition without cutting out too many other foods.
 But if Fido has more extensive food allergies or doesn’t require a grain-free diet at all, you and your dog are probably much better off with one of Taste of the Wild’s grain-inclusive formulas.